-Documentary filmmaking the wartime story of Romuald ‘Roman’ Rodziewicz within Poland’s Auschwitz death camp during 1995 became the pinnacle of my broadcast news media career.
+Documentary filmmaking the wartime story of Romuald ‘Roman’ Rodziewicz within Poland’s Auschwitz death camp during 1995, was the pinnacle of my broadcast news media career.

 As my professional relationship with Roman developed to a close and fascinating friendship, a more detailed insight of his life began to uncover a wider story.

 Roman became a National hero of Polish resistance against the Nazi Germany Blitzkrieg of his homeland, a soldier who waged war alongside a band of 50 comrades on horseback, charging at their enemies with raised sabres.

 Roman’s escape from the onslaught of an invasion force of such magnitude was miracle in itself, but his capture and later imprisonment within the death camps of Auschwitz provides an astonishing insight to one man’s survival.

 As the Second World War ended in confusion and a mass exodus from the horrors of cruel Nazi occupation, Roman was transported to a new life in England.

 Living and working within British coal and steelwork industries, Roman built a new life with marriage and children becoming his focus.